-American Rescue Plan Act of 2021
+American Rescue Plan Act Funding Reminder

 In addition to regular appropriations in FY 2021, the CBCAP program and the CAPTA State Grant both received supplemental appropriations through the American Rescue Plan Act (ARPA) of 2021 (P.L 117-2).
 ARPA included \$250 million in supplemental funding for the CBCAP grant program and \$100 million in supplemental funding for the CAPTA State Grant Program that remain available for expenditure through September 30, 2025.
-As of February 2023, states had drawn down about 22 percent of the CBCAP funds available for formula grants.
+As of February 2024, states had drawn down about 40 percent of the CBCAP funds available for formula grants.
 Therefore, CB urges state agencies to be proactive in ensuring that these funds will be able to be used in a timely and effective manner.

 CB provided guidance on the supplemental funding provided by ARPA in ACYF-CB-PI-21-07 and ACYF-CB-IM-22-03.
-As discussed in that guidance, the ARPA supplemental funding for the CAPTA State grant may be used to improve community-based child abuse prevention programs of the state in a manner consistent with any of the purposes of CBCAP outlined in section 201(b) of CAPTA (also outlined in Section C. Use of Funds, which can be found on page 9 of this Program Instruction).
+As discussed in that guidance, the ARPA supplemental funding for the CAPTA State grant may be used to improve community-based child abuse prevention programs of the state in a manner consistent with any of the purposes of CBCAP outlined in Section 201(b) of CAPTA (also outlined in Section C. Use of Funds).
 CB strongly encourages states to use the funds in ways that advance racial equity and provide support for those who have been historically underserved or marginalized by child welfare systems, while ensuring the safety and well-being of all family members.
 We also urge states to examine their legal definitions of neglect and prevention approaches to disentangle poverty from neglect.

-More information related to providing information on the state's plans for and use of ARP funds can be found in the application (Part II-G) and the report (Part II-H) sections of this Program Instruction.
+More information related to providing information on the state's use to date and planned use of supplemental ARPA funds can be found in the application (Part II-G) and the report (Part II-H) sections of this PI.